12. Klosterbergegarten on the Elbe and Gruson Greenhouses

 The city's horticultural directors Niemeyer, Schoch, and Lincke worked on adapting the park to its changed situation through the 1930s.
 After the Second World War, the Gesellschaftshaus and park were used until 1989 by the Pioneers, the main Communist youth organisation.
 The generosity of the site is once evident and efforts are underway to restore the gardens.

 On the edge of the garden, next to the 1828-29 Gesellschaftshaus, stand the Gruson Greenhouses, a gift from entrepreneur Hermann Gruson to the city of Magdeburg dating back to 1895-96.
-There are around 3,000 exotic plant species can be seen.
+The tropical botanical garden is home to more than 4000 exotic plant species.

 The well-signposted Elbe Cycle Route runs along the Elbe and the Klosterbergegarten to Magdeburg's city centre.
 It is also very suitable for hiking or walking.